nguyennguyensituation/word_salad_react/README.md

 ---
 ## Potential Roadmap

-- [ ] Game summary that shows number of Wordles, Crosswords, and Connections solved
 - [ ] Wordle features
   - [ ] Hard mode - All successive guesses must contain previously guessed letters that were matches
 - [ ] Crossword features
   - [ ] After each guess, show the letters that are correct
-  - [ ] Give the option for Crossword hints
+  - [ ] Give an option for Crossword hints
 - [ ] After the connections game has been played, the board flips over and turns into different puzzles:
   - [ ] Sudoku
   - [ ] Spelling Bee